-Will has been an active in provincial, federal and municipal politics since the 1970s, overseeing election campaigns for the BC Social Credit Party and the federal Progressive Conservative Party, among others.
+Will has been active in provincial, federal and municipal politics since the 1970s, overseeing election campaigns for the BC Social Credit Party and the federal Progressive Conservative Party, among others.
 He also has served as a legislative and political aide with provincial governments in B.C. and Manitoba.

 In addition to providing public affairs and government relations services to a large number of public- and private-sector entities over the course of his career, Will also has served as the publisher and contributing editor to several newsletters including British Columbia Politics & Policy, The Election Pollster and The Pacific Political Report.